ctrueden/equilibrium/_pages/creatures/titans.md

 image-source: https://www.pinterest.com/pin/985231160206081/
 ---

-The titans are a legendary group of twelve powerful entities that some say gave rise to [the gods](eternals) themselves.
-How much of that story is really true is a source of frequent debate amongst religious scholars.
+The titans are a legendary group of powerful entities that some say gave rise to [the gods](eternals) themselves.
+The ones most known to mortalkind today are the Titans of the Sky, although their lineage and history is not well understood.
+Legend has it that the titans *were* deities, but largely passed down their power during the [Titanomachy](../events/titanomachy) and [its aftermath](../events/age-of-zas).
+They remain immortal beings, but some became aspects of [Aecus](../locales/aecus) itself, and the rest walk the earth in giant form without divine essence.
+How much of that story is really true is a source of frequent speculation, rumor and debate amongst religious scholars and storytellers.

+Those from the [Arallu](../locales/arallu) region are likely to know a few additional details about the Titans:

+* There are nine living Titans of the Sky across the [Glacier](../locales/glacier).
+Some are allies and some are rivals, but all are unified against [the undead](../creatures/undead).

+* Titans are immortal in two ways: 1) They do not die of old age; 2) They can be slain, but typically their form is reborn afterwards.
+To truly and permanently "kill" a Titan would require some epic effort and/or magic.

+* Even though the Titans are extremely powerful, their power is waning&mdash;and there are other things in the world that can match them.
+The reason is that they passed on the bulk of their divinity to successors, with only lingering remnants empowering them anymore.

 {% assign titans = "oceanus|koios|crius|hyperion|iapetus|theia|rhea|themis|mnemosyne|phoebe|tethys|cronus" | split: "|" -%}
 {%- for titan in titans -%}